metacpan/metacpan-api/README.md

 IRC
 ---

-You can find us at #metacpan on irc.freenode.net
+You can find us at #metacpan on irc.perl.org

+IRC logs can be found here: [http://irclog.perlgeek.de/metacpan/today](http://irclog.perlgeek.de/metacpan/today) (Thanks to [Moritz Lenz](http://moritz.faui2k3.org/) for making this service available)

 Mailing List
 ------------